 - Add your company address and full contact details, including telephone numbers, email address and social media.

-- Include the name of the client or the agency you are invoicing, as well as their full address and contact details.
+- Include the name of the client or agency you are invoicing and their full address and contact details.

-- Your invoice should specify what goods or services you are requesting payment for, for example: ‘consultancy services’ – 20 hours at £50 per hour.
+- Your invoice should specify what goods or services you request payment for, for example: ‘consultancy services’ – 20 hours at £50 per hour.

-- Specify the date the invoice is issued and if the date of supply is different from the issue date, add the tax point.
+- Specify the date the invoice is issued, and if the date of supply differs from the issue date, add the tax point.

 - State the total amount you have charged excluding VAT, the total including VAT and the rate of VAT (currently 20%).